Experts Explain The Important Difference Between Physical & Chemical SPF

 Advertisement

-That said, chemical sunscreens have the potential to be more irritating, especially for those with sensitive or allergy-prone skin, says Dr. Fabusiwa.
-"More positively, chemical sunscreens usually contain antioxidants to help neutralize harmful free radicals emitted from the environment," such as pollution.
+That said, chemical sunscreens have the potential to be more irritating, especially for those with sensitive or allergy-prone skin, says Dr Fabusiwa.
+"More positively, chemical sunscreens usually contain antioxidants to help neutralise harmful free radicals emitted from the environment," such as pollution.

 Can chemical sunscreen be absorbed through the skin?